 The latest studies in the Netherlands have shown that about 1 in 10 women has occasional, regular or always pain during intercourse.
 Under 25 years this is 1 in 2.
 About 1 in 20 women has vaginismus.

 These numbers are also high.

-But how is it possible that nearly 100 Upper ladies who give an Upper at home party about 1, 2 or 3 times a week to an average of 10 women, then report much higher numbers?
+But how is it possible that nearly 100 Upper ladies who give an Upper at home party in Belgium about 1, 2 or 3 times a week to an average of 10 women, then report much higher numbers?
 The saleswomen also regularly talking to women with these problems in the shops.
 On the Upper at home and in the shops, there are women of all ages, from very different backgrounds, education and jobs.
 You will actually find the cross-section of all women there.
 I suspect, I am actually sure, that not everyone recognizes themselves in the words vaginismus or pain during intercourse.
 Only when I give a number of examples do more women recognize themselves.

 Then I hear:

 “Yes, every now and then in my cycle I am naturally drier.
 Arousal and getting moist takes longer and that's why I actually let my man into my vagina too quickly.
 It feels sore after that. ”

 “Yes, I am aroused and moist, but when the penis keeps moving inside me for a little longer, it sometimes dries up suddenly.
 Then it no longer feels good.
 But I feel my husband is about to cum, so I let it go.
 After that it is sensitive or painful at the opening of the vagina for days. ”

 “Yes, we don't take so much time for foreplay anymore, because we are so busy.
 I used to enjoy sex and intercourse.
 Now it feels more like an obligation. ”